The Szaferman Lakind Blog: News, Verdicts, and More.

 Bob Lytle Successfully Defends Domestic Violence Victim

-Partner Bob Lytle recently prevailed on appeal on behalf of a client who was not only [...]
+Partner Bob Lytle recently prevailed on appeal on behalf of a client who was not only a [...]

 How Much is My Case Worth?
 New Jersey Law Now Requires Auto Insurance Companies to Disclose Policy Limits